mozilla/experimenter-docs/docs/android-feature-api.md

 ```

+Notes:
-Note: The DTO has an `enabled` property, but we will not be handling it here.
+The DTO has an `enabled` property, but we will not be handling it here.
 Instead, we will expect `enabled` to be declared as a boolean variable.

 ## SDK API